Shoes01/7DRL-2019/ROAD_MAP.md

 Create a message log here.

 ` To organize the GUI, I should have many consoles. ` Root console: 80 x 60.
-Already made.
+Already made in engine.py
 Map console: 80 x 50.
 Displays the "game".
 Panel console: 80 x 10.
 Displays the HUD.

+` The render function should render each console separately `

 Display player stats, skills, and monster stats+skills